Qui sommes-nous ?

 Vaccine availability

 Vaccines are considered as medicines of major therapeutic value (referred to as MITM).
-For this reason, ANSM is involved in managing shortages and supply tensions in respect of these medicines, collaborating closely with all of the pharmaceutical companies concerned.
+For this reason, ANSM is involved in managing shortages and supply tensions related to these medicines, working closely with all of the pharmaceutical companies concerned.

 There are multiple possible causes of vaccine supply tensions and stock shortages: substantial increase in global demand, problems arising during productions liable to impact vaccines before or after they are supplied to the market.